New York Giants: Final Predictions for 53-Man Roster Cuts

 I have a feeling Tavarres King (ankle) lands on injured reserve, which opens a spot for rookie Travis Rudolph.

-The thing to remember about injured reserve is that teams can now bring back two guys from IR this year.
-While I’m not necessarily predicting King would be one returned from injured reserve if he were indeed to land on injured reserve, there is that option.
+Another reason why I have Rudolph making the team is because he can serve as a punt and kickoff returner behind Dwayne Harris.

-Another reason why I have Rudolph making the team is because h can serve as a punt and kickoff returner behind Dwayne Harris.
-Harris plays the game hard, and has been injury prone as a result, so the Giants could use depth at that spot not named Beckham or even Sterling Shepard, whom they tried for one return last week against the Jets.
+Harris plays the game hard and has been injury-prone as a result, so the Giants could use depth at that spot not named Beckham or even Sterling Shepard, whom they tried for one return last week against the New York Jets.

 Offensive Line